California-Data-Collaborative/ami-connect/README.md

 2. Define an extract function that retrieves AMI data from a source and outputs it using an output controller.
 This function shouldn't alter the data much - its output should stay as close to the source data to reduce risk of error and to give us a historical record of the source data via our stored intermediate outputs.
 3. Define a transform function that takes the data from extract and transforms it into our generic data models, then outputs it using an output controller.
 4. If you're loading the raw data into a storage sink, you should define that step using something like RawSnowflakeLoader.
 5. For the pipeline to run your adapter, the `AMIAdapterConfiguration.adapters()` function will need to be able to instantiate your adapter.
 This will require some code in `config.py`.
-You'll need to figure out what a block in the `sources` section of the config looks like for your adapter, then be able to parse that block, e.g. within `AMIAdapterConfiguration.from_yaml()`.
+You'll need to figure out what specific config is required by your adapter for the configuration table's `configuration_sources.sources` column, then be able to parse that block, e.g. within `AMIAdapterConfiguration.from_database()` and the CLI which is used to add/update sources.

 Add any documentation that's specific to this adapter to [./docs/adapters](./docs/adapters).